tengcomplex/avshow/README.md

 # Synopsis
-Avshow is a CLI application for an infinite slideshow of pictures accompanied by audio.
+Avshow is a simple application for an infinite slideshow of pictures accompanied by audio.
 The basic idea is to show a random picture for the time a matching audio file is played.

 A pool of pictures and audio files must be accessible.

 The algorithm works as following:
 * 1) Pick a random picture
-* 2) Extract tokens from
+* 2) Extract text tokens from
     * a) filename
     * b) meta data
-* 3) Grep audio file with the pattern of extracted tokens
+* 3) Grep an audio file with the pattern of extracted picture tokens
-    * If there are no matches, take a random audio file from the whole pool
+    * If there are no matches, take a random audio file from audio folder
     * If there are multiple matches take a random audio file from the matches

 Avshow is written in Java and is due to its dependencies designed to run on linux.